 Just west of the island’s capital city of Charlotte Amalie, and on the opposite side of the airport as Brewer’s Bay, Lindberg Bay’s shallow waters are a draw for visitors.
 This stretch of sand is also referred to as “Emerald Beach” likely because of the color of the water.
 Families with younger children will enjoy wading in the warm, clear waters and easy swimming that the beach provides.

 To get out on the water with a side of adrenaline, jet skis and other water sport equipment rentals are available.
 Fuel up at the nearby bar and restaurant, or unwind on a rental chair.
-If you’re looking to relax in the turquoise waters, swim, and sunbathe, Lindberg is a great choice.
+Visiting Lindberg is one of the best things to do in St. Thomas if you’re looking to relax in the turquoise waters, swim, and sunbathe.

 Vessup Bay Beach